ADA-Greenlight/ADA-Greenlight.github.io/index.md

 In order to do so, we will need to go further and decompose $\Gamma$ into two parameters : $(\Lambda, \Delta)$.
 These parameters are defined by : $\Gamma = \frac{\Lambda \Delta + 1}{\Lambda + \Delta}$.
 For each value of $\Gamma$, we can draw a graph of $\Delta$ as a function of $\Lambda$.

 $\Delta$ is called the shift.
 It measures the relationship between the unobserved covariate and the difference in outcomes within the matched pair. $\Lambda$ is called the strength and evaluates the relationship between the confounder and the difference in probability of being assigned a treatment.
 Thus $\Delta$ represents impact on the outcome whereas $\Lambda$ represents the impact on the treatment.
-With these new parameters, we can now update the scheme in section I.
+With these new parameters, we can now update the scheme of section I.

 <figure> <img src="assets/img/confounding_updated.png">
-<center><figcaption>Effect of confounders on treatment and outcome, interms of $\Lambda$ and $\Delta$.</figcaption></center> </figure>
+<center><figcaption>Effect of confounders on treatment and outcome, in terms of $\Lambda$ and $\Delta$.</figcaption></center> </figure>

 ## Sensitivity analysis of the different matchings